markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/conf-yaml-example.md

   - The `http` template provides additional options to make the connection such as authentication with username and passwords.
 This could be useful if an account was required for the desired domain.

 </details>
 If you want to learn more about the configuration specification itself, the [Datadog integrations documentation](https://docs.datadoghq.com/developers/integrations/check_references/#configuration-file) goes into the details.
-For now, let's roll on!
+For now, go ahead and move on....